erikwithuhk/mister-softee-tracker-client/README.md

 This repo is the client app that I built using React and Redux.
 The Rails API that I built to handle the data for this app is located here: https://github.com/erikwithuhk/mister-softee-tracker-api.

+## Installation Instructions

+Clone the repository to your local machine, and run `npm install` from directory in the shell to install the project dependencies.

+## Usage Instructions

+Run `npm start` from the directory in the shell to start the server in Node.

 ## User Flow

 #### Logged-Out User